emmercm/www/src/blog/_consensus-before-implementation.md

 ---

-Shifting the discussion left causes contributions to have a higher acceptance rate.
+Shifting the discussion left causes outside contributions to have a higher acceptance rate.

 The main benefit of organizing teams around domains is they should be able to move faster due to fewer dependencies on other teams.
 But the main drawback is if you do depend on another team, getting them to prioritize functionality or fixes you need can be a battle.
 If your company has a culture of [innersourcing](/blog/pull-requests-welcome-tm), then providing outside contributions can help you keep your velocity.